LogicalContracts/LogicalEnglish/README.md

 	- Example
 		- curl --header "Content-Type: application/json" --request POST --data '{"operation":"query", "theQuery":"a(13,Y)", "facts":["d(13)"], "module":"http://tests.com"}' http://demo.logicalcontracts.com:8082/taxkbapi
 - ```render_questions(Unknown,Questions)``` uses question(…) fact annotations to obtain more readable "questions"

+###  4.4. <a name='LEParsing'></a>Parsing Logical English
+- ```text_to_logic(LogicalEnglishString, Error, TaxlogTranslation)```
+	- LogicalEnglishString is a regular string with with the following structure.
+The expression:

+		the predicates are:

+		followed by the declarations of all the predicates involved in the knowledge base.
+		Each declarations define a template with the variables and other words required to describe a relevant relation.
+It is a comma separated list of templates which ends with a period.

+		After that period, the following statement introduces the knowledge base:

+		the knowledge base includes:

+		This is followed by the rules and facts written in Logical English syntax.
+Each rule must end with a period.

+		Indentation is used to organize the and/or list of conditions by strict observance of one condition per line with a level of indentation that correspond to each operator and corresponding conditions.

+		Commentaries can be added with the usual % symbol like in Prolog.
+	- Error contains a report of the last parsed positions inside the file (after removing commentaries) a fragment of the text that contains the error.
+This variable contains a [] if no error was a found.
+	- TaxlogTranslation contains a list with the terms and predicates obtained from the Logical English text.

+- ```le_taxlog_translate(en(LogicalEnglishString), TaxlogTranslation)``` to be used inside the SWISH querying interface
+	- LogicalEnglishString as explained above.
+	- TaxlogTranslation as explained above.

 ##  5. <a name='Installationanddeployment'></a>Installation and deployment